Cost Of Living In Berlin In 2020 (Details From a Local)

 8) Bank Account: €3 per month

-I have a basic account with Sparkasse and it costs me €3.00 per month.
+I have a basic account with Sparkasse which costs me €3.00 per month.

 61% of those who took part in our survey about the cost of living in Berlin stated they do not pay any monthly fees to their bank.
 Others reported paying anywhere from €2 – 11 per month, with the average cost for a bank account per month costing €6 per month.